NVIDIA-AI-IOT/jetracer/README.md

 # JetRacer

-JetRacer is an educational AI racecar using NVIDIA Jetson Nano.
-It's
+JetRacer is an educational AI racecar using NVIDIA Jetson Nano that is

 * Affordable - ~$250 including Jetson Nano

 * Educational - Examples from basic motion to AI road following
 * Fun! - Interactively programmed from your web browser

-Building and using JetRacer gives the hands on experience needed to create your own AI projects.

 To get started,